Anu-cse/demo/README.md

 His occupation is driver
 My mother's name is Kavitha
 She is a home maker
-I have an elder brother and his name is SHridhar
+I have an elder brother and his name is Shridhar
 He completed BE.CIVIL and at present he is working in MDM company

 # ROLE MODEL:
 My role model is A.P.J.ABDUL KALAM
 I have been motivated by his speech
 His speech will  encourage me to do my works properly

+# ABOUT SIR:
+You are a cool person and
+It is so easily to follow your instruction to do coading sir